Skip to content

 \[\textsf{DamerauLevenshtein}(\texttt{CAKE}, \texttt{ACKE}) = 1\]

-You can test out the Damerau-Levenshtein distance between two strings through the jellyfish package.
+You can test out the Damerau-Levenshtein distance as follows:

 1